metno/pyaerocom/docs/api.rst

 .. automodule:: pyaerocom.colocation_auto
    :members:
    :undoc-members:

 Low-level colocation methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. automodule:: pyaerocom.colocation
    :members:
    :undoc-members:

+.. automodule:: pyaerocom.combine_vardata_ungridded
+   :members:
+   :undoc-members:

 .. _reading:

 .. note::

 	All reading routines are part of the :mod:`pyaerocom.io` sub-package (cf. :ref:`io`)

 Reading of gridded data
 -----------------------

+Gridded data specifies any dataset that can be represented and stored on a regular grid within a certain domain (e.g. lat, lon time), for instance, model output or level 3 satellite data, stored, for instance, as NetCDF files.
+In pyaerocom, the underlying data object is :class:`GriddedData` and pyaerocom supports reading of such data for different file naming conventions.

+Data stored using AeroCom conventions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. automodule:: pyaerocom.io.readgridded
    :members:
    :undoc-members:

+Data stored using EMEP conventions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. automodule:: pyaerocom.io.read_mscw_ctm
+  :members:
+  :undoc-members:

 Reading of ungridded data
 -------------------------

+Other than gridded data, ungridded data represents data that is irregularly sampled in space and time, for instance, observations at different locations around the globe.
+Such data is represented in pyaerocom by :class:`UngriddedData` which is essentially a point-cloud dataset.
+Reading of :class:`UngriddedData` is typically specific for different observational data records, as they typically come in various data formats using various metadata conventions, which need to be harmonised, which is done during the data import.

 The following flowchart illustrates the architecture of ungridded reading in pyaerocom.
 Below are information about the individual reading classes for each dataset (blue in flowchart), the abstract template base classes the reading classes are based on (dark green) and the factory class :class:`ReadUngridded` (orange) which has registered all individual reading classes.
 The data classes that are returned by the reading class are indicated in light green.

 .. image:: ../suppl/pyaerocom_ungridded_io_flowchart.png
   :width: 800px
   :align: center

 ReadUngridded factory class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^